Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russia increases pressure in northeastern Ukraine

-Russia said on August 11 it had improved its fighting positions around the city of Kupiansk in the Kharkiv region in northeastern Ukraine, after Ukrainian authorities called on thousands of local residents to evacuate.
+Russia announced on August 11 that it had improved its fighting positions around the city of Kupiansk in the Kharkiv province in northeastern Ukraine, after Ukrainian authorities called on thousands of local residents to evacuate.

 Ukraine regained control of Kupiansk and surrounding areas last September, but Moscow has since sought to push Kyiv forces back in the area.